Flood Safety and Evacuation

 - Lock your doors when you leave.

 - Try to provide for pets and farm animals.

-- To permanently flood proof your home, elevate or relocate washers/dryers, furnaces, water heaters, etc. Basement drains and backwater valves can be installed; and floodwalls can be placed around utilities.
+- To permanently floodproof your home, elevate or relocate washers/dryers, furnaces, water heaters, etc. Basement drains and backwater valves can be installed; and floodwalls can be placed around utilities.

 Local Government Flood Response

-The Steuben, Chemung and Schuyler County Emergency Management Offices receive flood warnings, pertinent data, and forecasts from the Flood Warning Service or other sources through the use of telephone, radio, and computerized radio-data links.
+The Steuben, Chemung, and Schuyler County Emergency Management Offices receive flood warnings, pertinent data, and forecasts from the Flood Warning Service, National Weather Service, or other sources.
 Warnings are then issued to the public by use of the Emergency Alert System (EAS), Emergency Apps on mobile devices, and NOAA weather radio.
 Local radio and television stations cooperate in this notification effort.
 The broadcasters can be contacted by both telephone and radio link.
 Specific instructions concerning areas to be evacuated, shelter locations, and any other pertinent details will be given to the public through these communication channels.
 Fire sirens throughout the County can also be sounded to attract the attention of the public.
-If you hear a fire siren sounding for unusually long periods, residents should tune to their local radio or television stations, or a County mobile app, for specific instructions related to the emergency situation.
+If you hear a fire siren sounding for unusually long periods, residents should tune to their local radio or television stations, or a County mobile app for specific instructions related to the emergency situation.
 Additionally, when it is safe to do so, fire department personnel and police officers may conduct sweeps of neighborhoods expected to be inundated to notify occupants using public address systems, sirens, and door-to-door contacts.

 During a flood emergency, the Emergency Management Office maintains an Emergency Operations Center for regular contact with local municipal, police, fire, and other emergency officials in person or by telephone and/or radio.
 Schools, industry, hospitals, Red Cross, and Salvation Army are contacted directly whenever appropriate.
 Data, forecasts, and recommendations are provided whenever warranted.